leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/5.0.0/usermanual-multiwarehouse.md

 <kbd><img alt="Create_MWH-Sources" src="https://github.com/leanswift/leanswift.github.io/blob/ECNT-2547/ecommerce/images/add-ons/multiwarehouse/Create_MWH-Sources.png"></kbd>

 We can create a new warehouse by clicking the Add New Sources button.
-Enter all required information in the General, Contact Info, and Address data section.Click the Save & Continue button.
+Enter all required information in the General, Contact Info, and Address data section.
+Click the Save & Continue button.

 Now, the newly created warehouse will be available in the Magento Warehouse dropdown under the eConnect configuration.